-Assuming you invest in a custom food truck with new equipment that is top of line, your ongoing costs will be low and basic compared to typical restaurant operating costs.
-If your truck and it’s equipment (generator, grill, refrigeration system, etc) was bought new then you will only have to deal with routine yearly maintenance, routine engine maintenance, the cost of supplies, and licensing renewals.
+Assuming you invest in a custom food truck with new equipment that is top of the line, your ongoing costs will be low and basic compared to typical restaurant operating costs.
+If your truck and it’s equipment (generator, grill, refrigeration system, etc) were bought new then you will only have to deal with routine yearly maintenance, routine engine maintenance, the cost of supplies, and licensing renewals.

 Have You Ever Seen an Unhappy Food Truck Owner?

 Of course not!
-When you have an amazing earning potential, the freedoms that come with being your own boss, and you are someone your community gets excited about when they see you roll down their street, how can life offer anything but smiles?
+When you have amazing earning potential, the freedoms that come with being your own boss, and you are someone your community gets excited about when they see you roll down their street, how can life offer anything but smiles?
 The food truck business is lucrative, in demand, and it allows you to meet new and interesting people every day.

 Want an In-Depth Look at What it Takes to Succeed in the Food Truck Business?